naylfc90/virtual-pet/README.md

 If your pet gets too hungry or unfit, it will DIE

 If your pet gets to 30 days old it will DIE

+# Instructions
+Fork this repository and clone down your fork.

+Change into the cloned folder, and add you and your partner's remotes to you your local.

+Run npm install to install the necessary libraries required for Node.js to run.